davidben/x509-policy-graph/draft-ietf-lamps-x509-policy-graph.md

 outputs the authorities-constrained policies, the user-constrained policies, and their associated qualifiers.

-An implementation which outputs the entire tree may be unable switch the format to a more efficient one, as described in {{policy-graph}}.
-X.509 implementations SHOULD NOT output the entire `valid_policy_tree` structure and instead SHOULD limit output to just the set of authorities-constrained and/or user-constrained policies, as described in {{X.509}}.
+As the `valid_policy_tree` is the exponential structure, computing it reintroduces the denial-of-service vulnerability.
+X.509 implementations SHOULD NOT output the entire `valid_policy_tree` structure and instead SHOULD limit output to just the set of authorities-constrained and/or user-constrained policies, as described in {{X.509}}. {{update-outputs}} and
+{{other-mitigations}} discuss other mitigations for applications where this option is not available.

 X.509 implementations are additionally
 RECOMMENDED to omit policy qualifiers from the output, as this simplifies the